tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Neuron predictions](Images/neuron_predictions.png)

 Explain to students that using this simple one-neuron neural network is just an example to show them how a neural network can be constructed using Keras.
-This model is as effective as logistic regression for linear data, now the question that arises is, how good could this model be for nonlinear data?
+This model is as effective as logistic regression for linear data.
+The question that arises now is: How good could this model be for nonlinear data?

 Continue the demo to demonstrate what happens when we use this model with nonlinear data.